mduarted/containers-spark-cluster/README.md

 ```
 Note that SPARK_MASTER_HOST variable is defined on this .sh file by hostname command that get the host name and domain name defined on docker-compose.yaml file, that we will see later.

-To build this image you need to execute the following code on project folder:
+To build this image you need to execute the following code on project root folder:
 ```bash
 docker build -t=spark-master:2.3.3 ./spark-master/
 ```